rudderlabs/rudderstack-docs/destinations/marketo.md

 ## FAQs

-### Why my request are failing saying Lookup failed?
+### Why are my requests failing with the message "Lookup failed"?

-Please make sure that you've created two fields in Marketo with the names `userId` and `anonymousId` so that we can lookup the Lead database for `leadId` with the `userId` passed along with the event.
+Please make sure that you've created two fields in Marketo with the names `userId` and `anonymousId` so that RudderStack can lookup the `Lead` database for `leadId` with the `userId` passed along with the event.

-### Why my track events are failing?
+### Why are my track events failing?

 Please check whether you've turned off the `Track Anonymous Id` settings on the dashboard.
-If the setting is turned off, and you are not sending an `userId` along with your event the events will fail.
+If the setting is turned off and you are not sending an `userId` along with your event, the events will fail.

 ## Contact Us

-If you come across any issues while configuring or using Indicative with RudderStack, please feel free to [contact us](mailto:%20contact@rudderstack.com).
+If you come across any issues while configuring or using Marketo with RudderStack, please feel free to [contact us](mailto:%20contact@rudderstack.com).
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!